Trinity University provides teacher training PGCE Provider-led

 Financial support for EU students in 2018–19 and 2019-20

 The Government has confirmed that EU students who start a course in 2018/19 or 2019/20 will continue to remain eligible for financial support in academic year 2018 to 2019.
 EU students are eligible for home fee status, which means they are charged the same tuition fees as UK students.
 Other non-EU, international students do not have their tuition fees capped in this way.

 Bursaries and scholarships 2018-19

 Training bursaries and scholarships are available for eligible UK and EU students during PGCE Provider-led, School Direct and SCITT courses that start on or after 1 September 2018.
 If you're receiving a salary from your school, you are not eligible for a bursary or scholarship as well.

-The Institute of Physics, Royal Society of Chemistry, the British Computer Society, the Chartered Institute for IT, Royal Geographical Society, British Council and the Institute of Mathematics are offering a limited number of scholarships of up to £30,000 for students studying a postgraduate ITT in Maths, and up to £28,000 for students studying a postgraduate ITT in Physics, Chemistry, Computing, Geography and Languages.
+The Institute of Physics, Royal Society of Chemistry, the British Computer Society, Royal Geographical Society, British Council and the Institute of Mathematics are offering a limited number of scholarships of up to £30,000 for students studying a postgraduate ITT in Maths, and up to £28,000 for students studying a postgraduate ITT in Physics, Chemistry, Computing, Geography and Languages.
 For more details of what scholarships are available, eligibility and how to apply visit https://getintoteaching.education.gov.uk/funding-and-salary/overview You must inform Leeds Trinity if you are awarded a scholarship.
 Institutions are responsible for making the scholarship payments to eligible students

 Help and support